epics-containers/dev-e7/main/_sources/user/tutorials/workspace.rst.txt

 Create a workspace
 ------------------

-Most likely you want to fork this repo to create your personal developer container.
+To create a workspace that uses this container you should start by cloning the .devcontainer repo.
+Most likely you want to fork .devcontainer to create your personal developer container that you can modify and keep track of in your own github user space.

-These steps clone directly from this repo, but you get the idea!
+These steps clone directly from .devcontainer, but you get the idea!

 Create your vscode workspace as follow: